verilator/verilator/docs/guide/warnings.rst

    constructs (e.g. always_ff and always_latch).

-   Another way DIDNOTCONVERGE may occur is if # delays are used to generate clocks.
-Verilator ignores the delays and gives an :option:`ASSIGNDLY` or :option:`STMTDLY` warning.
+   Another way DIDNOTCONVERGE may occur is if # delays are used to generate clocks if Verilator is run with :vlopt:`--no-timing`.
+In this mode, Verilator ignores the delays and gives an :option:`ASSIGNDLY` or :option:`STMTDLY` warning.
 If these were suppressed, due to the absence of the delay, the code may now oscillate.

    Finally, rare, more difficult cases can be debugged like a C++ program;
    either enter :command:`gdb` and use its tracing facilities, or edit the